The Real Reason Speedinvest Raised €500 Million in Funds

 Fundamentally, we believe that VC will follow the path of many other professional service sectors that have risen in importance over the years.
 Excellence by specialization, and again, not as a single person’s passion, but as a team sport.

 How does this actually work in practice?
-We have built six sector-focused teams (Deep Tech, Fintech, Health, Industrial Tech, Marketplaces & Consumer, and SaaS & Infra) that autonomously build their own sub-portfolios.
+We have built six sector-focused teams (Deep Tech, Fintech, Health, Climate Tech and Industrial Tech, Marketplaces & Consumer, and SaaS & Infra) that autonomously build their own sub-portfolios.
 Each team is led by very experienced partners and enabled by investors with deep topical expertise.
 This ensures not only a thorough product and market understanding, but also access to relevant networks and business development opportunities.

 Another critical success factor, made possible by both our large team and sector-focused strategy, is cross-vertical collaboration.
 If we invest in an industrial tech marketplace or SaaS-enabled fintech tool, for example, we can offer them ‘best of both worlds’ expertise from our sector-focused teams.
 Not to mention, this also allows easier coverage of non-concentrated geographic markets in Europe, by better leveraging each team’s footprint.

 As one of Europe’s largest Seed investment teams with over 40 investors on the ground across the continent, we have a birds-eye view of the startup ecosystem like no other.

 With offices in Berlin, London, Paris, Munich, and Vienna, as well as investors living and working in Stockholm, Madrid, Warsaw, and Bucharest, our team is present in Germany, the United Kingdom, France, Spain, Austria, and all of Europe’s major markets and tech startup hubs.
 As a result, we receive more than 10,000 pitches from every single corner of Europe each year, which means we have a very good chance of not only seeing but picking the very best deals in Europe.